sxs-collaboration/spectre/docs/DevGuide/Travis.md

 test executables, runs the tests, and also runs ClangTidy, include-what-you-use, and various other checks.
 Another stage could be added that builds some of the test libraries if necessary.

+## Caching Dependencies on macOS Builds

+On macOS builds we cache all of our dependencies, like LIBXSMM and Charm++.
+These are cached in `$HOME/mac_cache`.
+Ultimately this saves about 10-12 minutes even when compared to using ccache to cache the object files from building the dependencies.
+We also cache `$HOME/Library/Caches/Homebrew`, which is where Homebrew keeps the downloaded formulas.
+By caching the Homebrew bottles we are able to avoid brew formulas building from source because a tarball of the package was not available at the time.